Updated: 12/14/2021 | Maui Travel Guide

 - Baya Bowls – Little food truck in Lahaina that serves up a mean Acai bowl.
 Take your bowl over to Front street and peruse the cute shops and vendors.

-- Paia Bowls – Stop here on your way through Paia for a delicious Acai bowl.
+- Paia Bowls – [NOW CLOSED] Stop here on your way through Paia for a delicious Acai bowl.
 I tried the blue mystic with spirulina and the texture was too snotty for me.
 Go for their original Acai bowl instead!
-They have a little patio deck that gives me all the vibes.
+They have a little patio deck that gives me all the aloha vibes.
+Dogs are welcome!

 - Fly into Kahului Airport (airport code OGG).
-We flew direct on Alaska Airlines.
+We flew direct on Alaska Airlines and often use our companion fare to get here.

 Lodging in Maui